 - Monitored natural recovery

-The current schedule for the Phase III Study is:
+The Phase III Engineering Study schedule was:

 - Reviewing of Existing Data - January through September 2016